TheOrderOfPhoenix/ASP.NET/ProjectOrientedSessions/Session04/Session04 Backend.md

 }
 ```

-- HttpGet: handles a GET request from client -> important for routing
+- `HttpGet`: handles a GET request from client -> important for routing
-- Ok, BadRequest, NotFound and StatusCode are Json results to send through api
+- Ok, `BadRequest`, `NotFound` and `StatusCode` are json results to send through API
-- Use TransportationService to communicate with Application
+- Use `TransportationService` to communicate with Application

-# Inserting Sample Data
+## Inserting Sample Data

 For testing purposes, add some data into the related tables.
 You are provided with a SQL script, that adds some sample data into the following tables

  **Important Notes:** Note that different database names, and different table names will produce errors while executing the script.
 Consider adjusting these names before executing the script
 - Cities
 - Companies
 - LocationTypes